We're giving you the chance to win back the value of your meal - every time you dine this month!

 What: This dinky supper club only seats ten and is run by Mexican food fanatic Karla, who recreates the dishes her parents made for her when she was growing up.
 She regularly runs dinner supper clubs where she serves up her delicious home cooking made from high-quality, ethical ingredients (Karla sources organic and free range meat where possible).
 At a usual dinner, you will experience the communal Mexican dining style with a welcome drink and snack, a small starter, a little energy booster and then a main, all finished off with something sweet and a mezcalito to say adios!
 You'll have to venture out to East Finchley, but it's worth the trek for some of the best Mexican food in London.

-Where: 100 Ossulton Way, East Finchley, N2 0LD
+Where: 100 Ossulton Way, N2 0LD

 Book: Mexican Food Memories

-Shanghai Supper Club, various locations
+Shanghai Supper Club, Various locations

 What: One of the best supper clubs in London for Asian flavours, Shanghai Supper Club delves into specific, homemade Shanghai comfort dishes, like drunken chicken, pork belly with eggs, Shengjian bao and small wontons in chicken broth.
 There are no corners cut here either - noodles are all handmade and hand cut, as are wontons, bao buns and everything else.
 If you love getting stuck into hyper-regional Chinese cuisine, this one is for you.